srush/PyDecode/docs/source/api.rst

 Hypergraph
 ==========

-The main data structure used PyDecode is a weighted directed hypergraph, which is a graphical representation of a dynamic program.
+PyDecode uses directed hypergraphs to represent the structure of a dynamic programming algorithm.

 .. automodule:: pydecode.potentials
    :no-members: